Brad Pitt Car Allegedly Spotted At Angelina Jolie’s Home: Are They Back On?

 “He wants to create a children’s paradise,” the source added.
 He was supposedly staying with friends after leaving the home that he shared with Jolie and the children (Radar Online reports that Brad Pitt actually owned the home before he and Angelina Jolie started dating).
 However, he is now back and hopes to spend as much time with his children as he possibly can.

-Sources say that Brad Pitt was fixing up the house and making kid-fun rennovations even when he only had supervised visits.
+Sources say that Brad Pitt was fixing up the house and making kid-fun renovations even when he only had supervised visits.

 “He has extended the skate park so now it goes around half the house — the west and south parts,” said the source.